Implementing Whole Health in Your Practice, Part I: What a Whole Health Visit Looks Like

 - First, what is Bob doing well?
 The 5/5 he gave himself on Surroundings is striking, as are his ratings of 4/4 for Personal Development and 4/5 for Spirit and Soul.
 4/5 on Professional Care suggests this is another area he feels pretty good about.
 It can be helpful to discuss strengths during Whole Health visits, not just areas where there are deficits.

-- What areas does Bob score low, relative to where he would like to be?Certainly the 1/4 on both Moving the Body and Food and Drink stand out.
+- Where does Bob score low, relative to where he would like to be?Certainly the 1/4 on both Moving the Body and Food and Drink stand out.
 So does the 2/4 for Recharge.
 The 3/5 for Family, Friends and Co-Workers might seem a bit surprising, given his strong ties to his daughter and her family.
 It may be helpful to ask what led to that rating.

 - It is also interesting that he gave Power of the Mind a 3/3.
 This may indicate that he is not sure what it entails, or that he is not interested in exploring that aspect of self-care at this time.
 This is worth asking about, as time allows.

-The final 2 open-ended questions on the Brief PHI can lay the groundwork for creating a PHP.
+The final two open-ended questions on the Brief PHI can lay the groundwork for creating a PHP.
 Bob visualizes his best possible self, then he is asked how he can move in that direction.
 The question of “Where might you start?” is extremely helpful in guiding first steps around creating a PHP.
 For Bob, his answers suggest it might help to start by asking him about Moving the Body and Food and Drink.
 Power of Mind may also be important, when it comes to his PTSD.
-Or, a different area of the Circle of Health may come up entirely.
+Or, a different area of the Circle of Health may come up.

 Some clinicians, particularly mental health clinicians, prefer to go into even more detail with the Whole Health Assessment.
 The PHI Booklet helps with this.
 It goes into more depth than the Brief PHI, with additional sections where people can explain each of their ratings for the nine “Where You Are and Where You Would Like to Be” sections.
 Refer to “Bob’s Personal Health Inventory Booklet” and “Reviewing Bob’s Personal Health Inventory Booklet” to get a better sense of this.
 Of course, a clinician may not be able to start a visit with a completed PHI, but it is still possible to do a visit.
 One approach is simply to show a Veteran the Circle of Health and ask them where they would like to set a goal.
 A simple tool to help a person spend additional time with the various self-care circles and consider where they might want to focus is the tool, “Circle of Health: A Brief Self-Assessment.”